 (9) Qualities of the Best Grill Mats For Composite Decking

-A gas grill and a low-maintenance composite decking.
-A match made in heaven, or pretty close.
-A deck that doesn’t require hours of maintenance giving you more time to enjoy grilling on your deck.
-The only problem is grease and sauce dripping from the barbeque down unto your deck.
+A deck that doesn’t require hours of maintenance, allowing more time to enjoy grilling on your deck.
+The only problem is grease and sauce dripping from the barbeque down onto your deck.

 Raising the question, what can you put under a grill to protect composite decking?